SirRandoo/ttk-docs/docs/_addons/more-stuff.md

 ---

 {{ page.title }} is an addon for
-{% workshop id: site.mods.ttk.id, name: site.data.mods.ttk.name %}.
+{% workshop id: site.data.mods.ttk.id, name: site.data.mods.ttk.name %}.
 This addon
 makes events from other mods purchasable, provides a convenient command to remove items from your map you don't care about, and alerts for when Twitch Toolkit's connection changes.
 For a full list of mods this addon adds